codefellows-seattle-javascript-401n3/lab-16-express-auth/LAB-18.md

  * start - to start the server

 # Directions
-* create and aws accound
+* create and aws account
 * create an aws Access key and secret
  * add them to your env file
 * Using the same repository from lab 16